Corporate Social Responsibility

 Other charitable work:

-As well as supporting these three charities, we are also supporting many other charities throughout the year.
-In 2018 so far, our charity work includes:
+As well as supporting these three charities, we are also supporting many other charities throughout the year, including:

 - Sponsoring the Hospice of the Good Shepherd’s Foamtastic Colourblast.

 - Taking part in the Hospice of the Good Shepherd’s 5k Sparklewalk.

 - Taking part in the British Heart Foundation’s Bag It Beat It campaign.